 The two most important criteria of objective and balanced treatment are: (1) the therapist's ability to focus on and understand the family situation in which the child lives, including the impact of the family's involvement with the legal system; and (2) the therapist's ability to identify, formulate and actively explore rival, different and plausible interpretations of the child's behavior, statements, problems and needs.
 These treatment hypotheses are different from those employed by the child custody evaluator.
-An evaluator investigates each possible alternative to assist the court in making decisions about psycholegal issues, such as whether the child is in danger in either parent's household and what custody arrangement would best support the needs of the child.
-The focus of the treating expert is on
+An evalua

-15. See, e.g., Paul R. Amato & Joan G. Gilbreth, Nonresident Fathers and Children's Wellbeing: A Meta-analysis, 61 J. MARRIAGE & FAM.
-557 (1999); Kelly & Emery, supra note 3; Joan B. Kelly & Michael Lamb, Developmental Issues in Relocation Cases Involving Young Children: When, Whether and How?, J. FAM.
-PSYCHOL. (forthcoming 2003); Mary F. Whiteside & Betsy Jane Becker, Parental Factors and the Young Child's Postdivorce Adjustment: A Metaanalysis with Implications for Parenting Arrangements, 14 J. FAM.
-PSYCHOL.
+15. See, e.g., Paul R. Amato & Joan G. Gilbreth, Nonresident Fathers and Children's Wellbeing: A Meta-analysis, 61 J. Marriage & Fam.
+557 (1999); Kelly & Emery, supra note 3; Brankelly & Michael Lamb, Developmental Issues in Relocation Cases Involving Young Children: When, Whether and How?, J. Fam.
+Psychol. (forthcoming 2003); Mary F. Whiteside & Betsy Jane Becker, Parental Factors and the Young Child's Postdivorce Adjustment: A Meta-analysis with Implications for Parenting Arrangements, 14 J. Fam.
+Psychol.
 5 (2000).